 Your largest expense will most likely be accommodation.
-You can save by living outside the capital, avoiding renting in city centres, and opting for somewhat less convenient but much cheaper suburban options.
+You can save by living outside the capital, avoiding renting in city centres, and opting for less convenient but cheaper suburban options.

 Cost of accommodation in Malaysia

 Malaysia offers a range of accommodation options at varying prices that highly depend on the type of home you’re looking for and its location.
-When viewing a property, always enquire about the local traffic in the area and double-check possibilities for your daily routes, as a short distance can turn into a long commute during rush-hour traffic.
-Easy access to public transport is often a lifesaver, but this will increase the rent cost.
+When viewing a property, always inquire about the local traffic in the area and double-check possibilities for your daily routes, as a short distance in Malaysia can turn into a long commute during rush-hour traffic.
+Easy access to public transport is often a lifesaver, but this usually increases the rental cost.

-Household running costs can vary, and in addition to the basic rent, you will need to budget for utilities such as electricity, water, and gas.
+Household running costs can vary, and in addition to the basic rent, you’ll need to budget for utilities such as electricity, water, and gas.

 Cost of transport in Malaysia

-Malaysia boasts wide-ranging and efficient public transport networks that are easily accessible at reasonable prices.
+Malaysia boasts a wide range of efficient public transport that is easily accessible at reasonable prices.
 If you live in the Klang Valley, you can use the integrated transport system, comprising buses, Light Rail Transit (LRT), and a monorail, to get around.
 Taxis and ride-hailing services are also available but at a premium.

 Outside the Klang Valley, you will likely need a vehicle, as public transport is fairly limited.
 If you decide to drive, you should account for the cost of petrol, road tax, and insurance.